DBProductions/angularjs-starter-app/README.md

 ### Protractor

-Start the server and a standalone selenium server before you can run the end to end tests.
+It's needed to start the server and a standalone selenium server before you can run the end to end tests.

     $ webdriver-manager start